quidphp/base/README.md

 **Quid\Base** testsuite can be runned by creating a new [Quid\Project](https://github.com/quidphp/project).
 All tests and assertions are part of the [Quid\Test](https://github.com/quidphp/test) repository.

 ## Comments
 **Quid\Base** code is commented and all methods are explained.
-However note that the comments are currently in French.
-This may get translated in the future.
+However, the comments are currently written in French.

 ## Convention
 **Quid\Base** is built on the following conventions: